-The Mendez National Institute of Transplantation Foundation (MNITF) was founded as part of the vision of pioneering Drs.
-Robert and Rafael Mendez, founders of Mendez National Institute of Transplantation (MNIT).
-Renowned kidney transplant surgeons as well as twin brothers, the Doctors Mendez headed the kidney transplant program at St. Vincent Medical Center, which was one of the nation’s largest and most active centers for kidney transplantation.
-In a span of more than 35 years, the doctors and their colleagues performed over 5,000 kidney transplants at St. Vincent’s, as well as at the University of Southern California Keck School of Medicine, and Sharp Memorial Medical Center in San Diego.
+THE MENDEZ NATIONAL INSTITUTE OF TRANSPLANTATION FOUNDATION (MNITF) was founded as part of the vision of pioneering physicians Drs.
+Robert and Rafael Mendez, founders of the Mendez National Institute of Transplantation (MNIT).
+The renowned kidney transplant surgeons and twin brothers headed the kidney transplant program at St. Vincent Medical Center, which was one of the nation’s largest and most active centers for kidney transplantation.
+Over the course of more than 35 years, the Drs.
+Mendez and their colleagues performed 6,000+ kidney transplants at St. Vincent’s, the University of Southern California Keck School of Medicine, and Sharp Memorial Medical Center in San Diego.

 Prior to their careers as physicians, Drs.
 Rafael and Robert Mendez played the trumpet with their father, Rafael Mendez, a virtuoso solo trumpeter.
-Mendez’s trumpet playing was characterized by a brilliant tone, wide vibrato, and clean, rapid articulation.
-His classical repertoire was a mixture of classical, popular, Mexican folk music and jazz.
-Rafael Mendez contributed many arrangements and original compositions to the trumpet repertoire.
+The senior Mendez’s trumpet playing was characterized by a brilliant tone, wide vibrato, and clean, rapid articulation.
+His repertoire included a mixture of classical, popular, and Mexican folk music and jazz.
+Rafael Mendez contributed many arrangements and original compositions to the trumpet repertoire during his career.